rishikeshsreehari/personal-blog/content/dream.md

 73. Build a search engine for personal blogs.
 74. Create a solar version of my blog.
 75. Run ["Tour De Stade"](https://en.wikipedia.org/wiki/Tour_de_stade) in a big enough stadium.
+76. Crowdfund and Ship a product on Kickstarter!
+77. Launch a product on ProductHunt!
+78. Do 10 pullups in a row!